-There is a big debate on whether artificial intelligence (AI) is a part of computer science or it is a branch on its own.
-For those who are pursuing computer science course, AI is always considered as a subset of computer science.
+There is a big debate on whether artificial intelligence (AI) is a part of computer science or it is a branch of its own.
+For those who are pursuing computer science courses, AI is always considered a subset of computer science.
 It is one of the things that are taught in a computer science class.
 However, if you deeply analyze the principles and practices of both computer science and ai, you will easily draw some lines between the two.
 You will discover some differences that make the two to be totally different subjects.

-To understand this topic well, we are going to analyze them separately then look at how they relate to each other.
+To understand this topic well, we will analyze them separately and then look at how they relate to each other.

 What is Computer Science?

 Computer Science entails the study of computers and computational systems.
 The course covers the theory, design, development, and application of computer software and systems.
-Some of the key things that are covered by Computer Science include computer systems, AI, networks, systems security, database, programming languages, software engineering, human-computer interaction, graphics, among others.
+Some of the key things that are covered by Computer Science include computer systems, AI, networks, systems security, database, programming languages, software engineering, human-computer interaction, and graphics, among others.

-Computer scientists are also responsible for designing algorithms that can be used on different applications to solve various real-life problems.
+Computer scientists are also responsible for designing algorithms that can be used in different applications to solve various real-life problems.

 What is Artificial Intelligence?

-Artificial Intelligence is a branch of computer science that focuses on creating intelligent machines which work as human beings.
-AI machines are designed to perform various tasks including speech recognition, learn, perceive, plan and solving real problems.
+Artificial Intelligence is a branch of computer science that focuses on creating intelligent machines which work like human beings.
+AI machines are designed to perform various tasks including speech recognition, learning, perceiving, planning, and solving real problems.
 These machines are able to perform these actions if they have been fed with adequate knowledge about the world.

 One of the ways in which AI systems get this knowledge is through machine learning.
 The learning can be done with or without any supervision.
 Most of the key aspects of machine learning are covered in computer science.
 An AI machine is capable of using its inputs to deduce key aspects of the problem.
 One of the fields that is closely related to AI is robotics.